 In this section learn more about the history of the course and its hometown, see a selection of historic and current images of the course, learn about what the course is like today, and discover nearby historic sites.

 The 18-hole, par-72 Osceola Golf Course features four sets of tees playing from 4,900 to 6,400 yards.
-Operated by the City of Pensacola, Osceola prides itself on being very affordable, and is the area’s leader in promoting junior golf and the First Tee program of Northwest Florida.
+Operated by the City of Pensacola, Osceola prides itself on being very affordable, and is the area’s leader in promoting junior golf.

 300 Tonawanda Drive